bb-imaging/technical-assessment/lead-engineer/readme.md

-## Director of Engineering Technical Assessment
+## Lead Engineer Technical Assessment

 If you haven't already done so, please make sure to review the "Technical Assessment Process" on the root readme.